 A challenge that can result in a reward with crappie fishing is that they travel in schools.
 They can be tough to find, but once you catch one, stick with that spot awhile because others should be nearby.

 Crappie typically move into shallow water during the spring to spawn, especially around any sort of structure.
 At other times, they often suspend in deeper water, especially around submerged cover, drop-offs, boulders, or other structure.

 Even summer and early fall crappie will often move into shallower water during the early mornings, evenings and at night to chase small fish and other forage.

 Try a crappie jig fished below a bobber when crappie are holding relatively shallow or dropped into deeper water at other times.
 Thread a Berkley Crappie Nibble on the hook tip to boost your odds of catching crappie or other types of fish.

-This reservoir is a good day trip destination, but overnighters will find a good-sized campground that also includes a handful of cabins and yurts at Willow Lake County Park.
+This reservoir is a good day trip destination from Southern Oregon, but overnighters will find a good-sized campground that includes a handful of cabins and yurts at Willow Lake County Park.

-2022 Willow Lake Trout Stocking
+2024 Willow Lake Trout Stocking